-A cough is not usually serious and most often will go away within 2 to 4 weeks.
+A cough is not usually serious and will generally go away within a few weeks.
 There are things you can do to make life easier while you’ve got a cough.
-It’s also good to know when you should see your doctor.
+It’s also good to know when you should seek medical advice.

 This page is about cough in adults.
 Find out about cough in children.

 Image credit: Canva

 A cough, with or without other respiratory symptoms such as fever or runny nose, could also be a COVID infection.
 Test for COVID-19 and stay home until well or sure this isn’t COVID.

 How to look after yourself when you have a cough

 In most cases, treatment for cough is not necessary.
 Mild, short-term coughs are likely to be due to a viral infection that will get better on its own within a few weeks.
 Antibiotics are only prescribed if your cough is caused by a bacterial infection.

 You can care for yourself by: